UV GUIDE UK

 "How should I respond to this report?"

-You are welcome to give a link to us - http://www.uvguide.co.uk - but please do NOT copy and paste anything from the report.
+3. You are welcome to give a link to us - http://www.uvguide.co.uk - but please do NOT copy and paste anything from this report.
 This could easily be misleading, taken out of context.
 It's also unfair on the people who have kindly offered their distressing pictures of much-loved pets.
 These belong only in this report.
-We are working on a shortened version of the report which you will be able to print out - it should be available soon.

 We have not tested every lamp of every brand in the world - nor can we hope to, nor should we have to!
 We are not in the pet reptile lighting industry!
 We hope our findings are helpful, however.
 We are endeavouring to test new lamps from major companies but we still have a number of new products awaiting testing.
 If you buy a new lamp, read all the accompanying data carefully.
 Always follow the manufacturers' instructions and double check your distances, temperatures at the basking spot, and provision of shade.
 And above all... observe your reptile and his response to the lamp.